 The cost of outsourcing payroll depends on the level of service provided, the company’s experience and other factors.
-According to Thumbtack, professional payroll processing cost $80 per month on average, although that figure can be higher or lower depending on the number of employees.
+According to Thumbtack, professional payroll processing costs $70 to $130 per month, although that figure can be higher or lower depending on the number of employees.

 The good news is if you’re using a cloud accounting solution, there are add-on payroll services you can include for a more seamless experience.

-Hiring Costs #6: Office Space, Tools of the Trade, Cloud Services
+Hiring Cost #6: Office Space, Tools of the Trade and Cloud Services

-Costs can vary widely depending on your location and the amount of space and equipment your employee will need to do the job, so it’s crucial to consider those costs before you hire.
+Hiring costs can vary widely depending on your location, and the amount of space and equipment your employee will need to do the job, so it’s crucial to consider those costs before you hire.

 Aside from the physical supplies, there are also shared cloud services you’ll need to provide to your staff member.
 Whether it’s for tracking time, sending invoices or managing projects, there may be an additional cost to add a new team member to the platform.

-As you can see from the data above, the real cost of hiring an employee is difficult to calculate.
-Negotiating salary is easy, but it’s the non-wage costs that are often elusive.
-And none of the expenses mentioned above take into account the lost productivity while you search for, interview, and onboard your new hire.
+The real cost of hiring an employee is difficult to calculate.
+Negotiating salary is easy, but it’s the non-wage hiring costs that are often elusive.
+And none of the expenses mentioned above take into account the lost productivity while you search for, interview and onboard your new hire.